-The Fairfield County Community Wellbeing Index is the first comprehensive community indicators program for Fairfield County, covering individual cities and neighborhoods throughout the area.
-The Index is a core community indicators program of DataHaven, produced in partnership with Fairfield County’s Community Foundation, and is a collaborative Community Health Needs Assessment for the towns served by Bridgeport Hospital, Danbury Hospital, Greenwich Hospital, Norwalk Hospital, St. Vincent’s Medical Center, and Stamford Hospital.
+The Greater Hartford Community Wellbeing Index is the first comprehensive community indicators program for Greater Hartford, covering individual cities and neighborhoods throughout the area.
+The Index is a core community indicators program of DataHaven, produced with support from public and private partners throughout the region.
+It serves as a collaborative Community Health Needs Assessment for the towns served by many hospitals throughout the Greater Hartford area.

-Greater New Haven Community Index 2013: Benchmarking the People, Economic Opportunity, Health Needs, and Civic Life of Our Region is a unified assessment of wellbeing and quality of life in Greater New Haven and its neighborhoods.
+The Greater New Haven Community Index is a unified assessment of wellbeing and quality of life in Greater New Haven and its neighborhoods.
 It illustrates the opportunities and challenges that face the metropolitan area where we live, work, and play.
 Scroll down to view example images or learn more about the report.

 Please see the main reports page for additional information about the Greater New Haven Community Index 2016.
 Download the report there, or by clicking on the document link below.